custody schedules

 • Peer-reviewed family law and child development research

-Mommy blogs, sponsored legal content, lawyer marketing pages, and secondhand summaries are not sources.
+Mommy blogs, sponsored legal content, and secondhand summaries are not sources.
 We go to the original statute or publication.
-If a claim can't be traced to one of the organizations above or a peer-reviewed study, it stays out.
-No exceptions — even when the information sounds right, even when "everyone knows" it.
+If a claim can't be traced to one of the organizations above, it stays out — even when the information sounds right, even when "everyone knows" it.

 How an article gets made

-1. Topic selection.We look at what divorced and separated parents are actively searching for, what the top-ranking results cover, and — more importantly — what they miss.
-A topic gets greenlit when there's a real information gap and we can fill it with sourced material.
+1. Topic selection.We look at what divorced and separated parents are actively searching for, what top-ranking results cover, and — more importantly — what they miss.
+A topic gets greenlit when there's a genuine information gap we can fill with sourced material.

 3. Drafting.Articles target an 8th-grade reading level (Flesch-Kincaid).
-Short paragraphs.
-Clear headings.
-Answer-first structure — if you're reading on a phone between mediation sessions, you should find the answer in the first sentence of the relevant section, not buried in paragraph four.
+Answer-first structure — if you're reading on a phone between sessions, you should find the answer in the first sentence of the relevant section, not buried in paragraph four.

 5. Review.
-A separate pass for legal accuracy, readability, and completeness.
-Does this match current state statutes?
+A separate pass checks legal accuracy, readability, and completeness: Does this match current state statutes?
 Would a parent going through their first custody proceeding understand this without prior legal context?
-Is anything missing that a reader would reasonably expect?

 6. Publish + monitoring.
 Published articles show a publish date and a last-updated date.
-When state statutes change or the AAML releases new guidance, we go back and update every affected article.
-Nothing published here stays static forever.
+When state statutes change or the AAML releases new guidance, we update every affected article.
+Nothing here stays static indefinitely.

 Readability standards

-Our audience is stressed.
-Going through one of the hardest transitions of their lives.
-Often reading on a phone between work meetings or after the kids are asleep.
-Content decisions flow from that reality:
+Our readers are stressed — going through one of the hardest transitions of their lives, often reading on a phone between work meetings or after the kids are asleep.
+Content decisions flow from that reality.

 • 8th-grade reading level (Flesch-Kincaid) — no legal jargon without definition